 Contextual records showing exact conditions at specific times

-Collaborative tools enabling immediate problem resolution
+Collaborative tools enabling timely problem resolution

-Audit trails documenting every decision and change
+Audit trails documenting key decisions and changes

-Proactive dispute prevention strategies
+Proactive dispute mitigation strategies

-Immediate intervention capabilities
+Timely intervention capabilities

 Advanced AI systems enable:

-Immediate alerts when safety violations or quality issues occur
+Real-time alerts when safety violations or quality issues occur

 Pattern detection identifying potential dispute triggers before escalation